• LinkedIn

 • Stick to your own words, avoiding jargon and formal clichés.

-Your covering letter is an opportunity to show employers how well you express yourself and it should entice them to read your CV.
+Your covering letter is an opportunity for you to demonstrate how well you articulate yourself to potential employers, and it should attract them to read your CV.
 If you want to ensure it is as effective as possible, avoid these common mistakes:

 • Sharing unnecessary personal details and giving rambling explanations,